msheffer2/Data-Science-Specialization/README.md

 specialization didn't offer a lot of new material in regards to modeling, but at the time I decided to take the specialization I was trying to ween myself off of SAS and onto R full time.
-The courses in the specilation were great for forcing my hand in that way!
+The courses in the specialization were great for forcing my hand in that way!

 I performed 12 predictive algorithms for the report (6 for 5-star predictions and 6 for 1-star predictions).
 Although I didn't need to